DanielCiccC/DanielCiccC.github.io/FINM3407/notes/behavioural_biases.md

 - when an investor faces big losses, it results in disappointment as well as loss of confidence on self

 ## Momentum
+- Observed tendency for rising asset prices or securities return to rise further, and falling prices to keep falling

 ## Reversal
 - past losers substantially outperforming past winners

 ## Myopic Loss Aversion
 - Implies the person also evaluates her portfolio frequently